 We are passionate about building links with schools and colleges all over the country and endeavour to deliver first hand, relatable experiences to inspire your students to continue on with their arts education.

-Please get in touch if you are interested in arranging a visit to learn more about studying art at degree level.
-On school visits we can provide talks on student life, portfolio reviews, mock interviews, and information on choosing the right creative degree.
+Please get in touch if you are interested in arranging a visit or virtual workshop to learn more about studying art, design and media at degree level.
+We can provide talks on student life, portfolio reviews, mock interviews, and information on choosing the right creative degree.

 Organising workshops is one of the best ways to give students an insight into studying arts subjects at degree level.
 We can provide everything from beginner or taster sessions to full projects.
 Please click this link to download our Outreach Workshop Menu.
 If there is a specialist discipline that you require, let us know and we can organise it for you.